We have already reviewed the best 5 star luxury hotels in Singapore. In this review, we compare the Four Seasons Singapore vs. Marina Bay Sands.

 Four Seasons hotels are always a safe pair of hands.
-Wherever you travel to in the world, you are guaranteed a brilliant level of service and luxury.
+Wherever you travel in the world, you are guaranteed a brilliant level of service and luxury.
 Marina Bay Sands is probably the most iconic hotel in Singapore.
-But, the Four Seasons lacks history, it is a bland modern hotel and the location is not so good unless you love shopping in Orchard Road.
+But, the Four Seasons lacks history.
+It is a bland modern hotel, and the location is not so good unless you love shopping in Orchard Road.
 Four Seasons does, however, offer class and superb service.

 Marina Bay offers glitz and Instagram shots.
 The rooms at the Marina Bay Sands are nowhere near as good as those at the Four Seasons.
 We have compared each hotel below and have then reviewed each hotel separately so that you get more of an idea of which is best for you.

-In my opinion, Four Seasons Singapore is a true luxury hotel offering wonderful rooms, amenities, bars, grounds.
-This is my top choice and it appears in our best luxury boutique hotels in Singapore as it is one of the smaller hotels in Singapore, most are huge!
+In my opinion, Four Seasons Singapore is a true luxury hotel offering wonderful rooms, amenities, bars, and grounds.
+This is my top choice, and it appears in our best luxury boutique hotels in Singapore as it is one of the smaller hotels in Singapore, most are huge!

 I think Four Seasons is undoubtedly the best hotel when choosing between these two options.
 However, Marina Bay Sands is also iconic, is often cheaper, and offers unlimited Instagramable photo opportunities, so if you want to show off to your friends at home, this is the one to pick!